-Will holds an MSc in African Studies from the University of Oxford, BA’s in Government and French from the College of William & Mary, and a degree in social entrepreneurship from Santa Clara University.
+Smith holds an MSc in African Studies from Oxford University, BA’s in Government and French from the College of William & Mary, and a degree in social entrepreneurship from Santa Clara University.
 He is a 2018 Cordes Fellow and a member of the Barça Foundation and UNICEF’s Working Group on Sport for Development.

-Sekou "Georgie" Manubah
+Sekou Dgeorges Manubah

 Co-Founder & Director of Football

 Sekou Dgeorges Manubah is the Co-Founder & Director of Football at LEAD MFA.
 At a young age, he quickly rose through the Liberian ranks, catching the eye of various clubs from around the world.
 His first three professional stints would bring him to Oman, where he played as a center midfielder for Al-Seeb FC, Al-Tali'aa FC, and Al-Salam SC.
 After he left Oman, Manubah pursued a new opportunity in Vietnam, where he played for Binh Duong FC.
 Before returning to Liberia in 2015, he was in Myanmar playing for Hantharwady United.